Skip to content

 Prerequisites

-• An EC2 instance (or similar compute) in your AWS account
+• An EC2 instance in your AWS account

 • Network access to your AWS resources